innFactory/aws-session-token-gui/README.md

 # Get a Amazon Web Service Token via GUI
 A small proof of concept with React, Electron and AWS-SDK.
+More Infos in our German Blog - [innFactory.de/blog](https://innfactory.de/blog/52-javascript-desktop-app-electron)

 <img src="screenshot.PNG" width="90%">

 <br />
 <br />